MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-approval-workflows.md

 You set up approval workflows on the **Workflow** page.
 You must also set up approval users, including any relevant amount limits, in the **Approval User Setup** page.
 For more information, see [Setting Up Workflows](across-set-up-workflows.md).

 In addition to approval workflows described in this topic, you can perform various other workflow tasks.
-For more information, [Using Workflows](across-use-workflows.md).
+For more information, [Use Workflows](across-use-workflows.md).

 Core approval workflows for purchases documents, sales documents, receipt journals, customer cards, and item cards are ready to start as guides.
 For more information, see [Getting Ready for Doing Business](ui-get-ready-business.md).